micmejia/bible-dump/NKJV/Job/Job 38.md

 "Who _is_ this who darkens counsel By words without knowledge?

 ###### 3
-Now [^a]prepare yourself like a man; I will question you, and you shall answer Me.
+Now prepare yourself like a man; I will question you, and you shall answer Me.

 ###### 4
 "Where were you when I laid the foundations of the earth?
 Tell _Me,_ if you have understanding.

 ###### 5
 Who determined its measurements?
 Surely you know!
-Or who stretched the [^b]line upon it?
+Or who stretched the line upon it?

 ###### 6
 To what were its foundations fastened?
 Or who laid its cornerstone,